AIA Seattle Project of the Month,

 911 Pine Street, Floor Two, Seattle, WA 98101

-Atelierjones is a multi-talented design firm that’s been growing their impact on Seattle since 2003.
-They have experience with reclaimed urban sites, churches, offices, homes, theaters, transit stations, sport courts, and gardens.
-Founder and AIA Fellow Susan Jones has nurtured a firm that believes in revitalizing the overlooked value in sites and buildings and hunting for inspiring new ways to implement sustainable building practices alongside visual appeal.
+Atelierjones is a multi-talented design firm that has been serving Seattle since 2003.
+It is experienced in reclaiming urban sites, churches, offices, homes, theaters, transit stations, sport courts, and gardens.
+At its helm is founder and American Institute of Architects (AIA) Fellow Susan Jones, who has nurtured a firm that believes in revitalizing the overlooked value in sites and buildings and hunting for inspiring new ways to implement sustainable building practices alongside visual appeal.
 The firm collaborates with several arts nonprofit organizations throughout the Pacific Northwest, including Arcade, Architects without Borders, and Suyama Space.
-Jones has taught at the University of Washington since 1991.
-She’s also a visiting design critic at several national universities.
+Jones has taught at the University of Washington since 1991 and is also a visiting design critic at several national universities.
 She is LEED BD+C certified and is an Affiliate Associate Professor of Architecture in the College of Built Environments.
-Atelierjones has received many national and local design awards, including the AIA Seattle Project of the Month, the NAIOP 2008 Innovation Project of the Year, the Faith & Form/ IFRAA Awards, and the AIA Seattle Honor Awards – Honorable Mention.
+Atelierjones has received many esteemed national and local design awards under Jones’s leadership, including the AIA Seattle Project of the Month, the NAIOP 2008 Innovation Project of the Year, the Faith & Form/ IFRAA Awards, and the AIA Seattle Honor Awards – Honorable Mention.

 Atelierjones went to work renovating 18k square feet of the Seattle Tower, a historic edifice that represents the late 20s Art Deco period.
-They worked on 26 tennent lobbies, the main lobby, the exterior elevations around the building’s base, and four elevator cabs, and they took over design and coordination of the tower’s lighting.
+It worked on 26 tenant lobbies, the main lobby, the exterior elevations around the building’s base, and four elevator cabs.
+It also took over the design and coordination of the tower’s lighting.
 When the University of Washington wanted to create what is known as the Dean of the School of Medicine Audio/visual Conference Room, Atelierjones fused two existing 1970s-era classrooms to construct the new space.
 To transform the hard lines of the previous rooms, the firm cultivated curves in the corners of the room, the counters, and the acoustic drop ceiling.
 The floating acoustic ceiling uses recessed LED lights and air diffusers.

 Kirsten R. Murray